Video Game / Rise of Legends

 - Maximum HP Reduction: Dark Glass Corruption, inflicted by Dark Walkers.
 The only really reliable way to remove it is Giacomo's Augmentation line of abilities.

 - Mayincatec: The Cuotl.

 - Mighty Whitey: Giacomo, to a certain extent.
-It's always a different race in each campaign, but either way, Giacomo remains in charge throughout.
+It's always a different race in each campaign, with their own leaders presented as competent and powerful, but Giacomo remains in charge throughout.

 - Our Dragons Are Different: The Alin ones come in Sand, Fire, and Glass varieties.
-The Sand Dragon functions as their master unit.
+The Glass Dragon functions as their master unit.

 - Phlebotinum Rebel: At the start of the Cuotl campaign Giacomo is hit by the blast from a Cuotl cannon, and thus develops superpowers.
 He then takes parts from Ix, the dead Moon God, and uses those to upgrade his walker.

 - Punny Name: The name of the Cuotl Goddess of Storms, who uses lightning bolts as her primary weapon, is Shok.

 - Rebellious Princess: Arri accompanies Giacomo despite her lord forbdding it, citing the need for her to remain and help protect the city.

 - Reinventing the Wheel: Surprisingly averted in single-player, as upgrades for units are done on the campaign map, and are kept through the campaign.